Extensive entanglement between coupled Tomonaga-Luttinger liquids in and out of equilibrium: Results: Entanglement and mutual information at finite temperatures

+where $E_k = (\hbar k)^2/(2m)$ is the free particle dispersion, $\varepsilon_k^\pm$ are the Bogoliubov energy spectra defined in Eq. \eqref{eq:bogoliubov_spectra}.
 In this section, we will assume the system is at thermal equilibrium, having a density matrix $\rho \propto \exp(-\beta \hat{H)}$ with inverse temperature $\beta$.
 The elements of the covariance matrix $\Gamma^{ab}$ can be calculated from Eqs. \eqref{eq:plus_fields} and \eqref{eq:minus_fields}.
 For example, the phase-phase correlations are

 and a similar equation also holds for the density-density correlations, while the phase-density correlations vanish in equilibrium.

 Crucially, all correlation functions vanish for different momentum modes $k \neq q$, implying that the $k$-mode of gas $A$ can only be correlated with the same $k$-mode of gas $B$.
 Characterizing entanglement thus reduces to solving a series of independent two-mode entanglement problem, for which PPT criterion is necessary and sufficient \cite{duan2000inseparability, simon2000peres}.
 Another important consequence is that the entanglement and mutual information are monotone under adding and removing any mode $k$.
 Hence, we can justifiably ignore the contribution from the zero mode $(k = 0)$ and the modes above the UV cutoff $(k>k_{\Lambda})$.
 The calculated logarithmic negativity and mutual information by ignoring these modes can be treated as lower bound for the true logarithmic negativity and mutual information of the system.